Our studies on the Church and associated topics are being totally rewritten and new topics are being added.

 The second point to see is that they are set into The church.
 They are here until Jesus returns.

 Ordination is not to be a ceremony, or issuing a license to preach, conduct weddings and the like as it often is in many places.
-In such instances it is all man-made.
+In many instances it is all man-made.

 No one should try to intrude into any ministry office unless they have been first called by God.
 Paul teaches about "proving" one's ministry and calling, or providing the fruit thereof in places like 1 Timothy 5:22; 2 Timothy 2:15-16, 4:1-5.
 Unfortunately, we have seen a decline in certain biblical standards so that many people are occupying offices, such as that of a pastor, when the Lord never called them to do that.
 I call them "went ones" and not "sent ones".